textmagic/textmagic-rest-java/readme.md

 ## Synopsis

 The TextMagic API Java wrapper can save you a lot of time, as it includes all the necessary API commands and tests.
 It only takes a few seconds to download it from GitHub and to install it into your own app or software.
-After installation, you’ll then be able to send text messages.
+After installation, youâ€™ll then be able to send text messages.

 <!---
 sms api for JAVA